-I think that everyone has participated in a Secret-Santa gift exchange at least once in their life (or at least heard about it).
+I think that everyone has participated in a Secret Santa gift exchange at least once in their life (or at least heard about it).
 Traditionally, Secret Santa takes place around Christmas time.

-Within a group composed of classmates, colleagues, family members, friends, or some mix of the above, each participant is randomly assigned another to get a gift for.
+Within a group composed of classmates, colleagues, family members, friends, or some mix of the above, each participant is randomly assigned another to get a gift.
 They then buy a gift for their selected recipient without revealing their identity.
 Participants are often able to create wishlists in order to help their Secret Santa select a gift.
 These events typically have budget guidelines so that everyone receives a gift of similar value.

-The gift exchange takes usually place at a Christmas party of sorts, but in some cases, gifts are mailed out, as is the case for the Reddit Annual Secret Santa.
-Some groups like to include some time for guessing gift-givers' identities at the end, while in other cases, gift-givers may choose to not identify themselves.
+The gift exchange usually takes place at a Christmas party of sorts, but in some cases, gifts are mailed out, as is the case for the Reddit Annual Secret Santa.
+Some groups like to include some time for guessing gift-givers identities at the end, while in other cases, gift-givers may choose not to identify themselves.

 Quarantine Secret Santa: Secret Food Delivery

 This activity adds a twist to the traditional game.
 Instead of sending a gift, everyone orders food delivery to the address of the person that they have been randomly assigned.
-Then, an hour or so later, or when everyone's food has arrived, the virtual dinner party and catch-up time begins.
+Then, an hour or so later, or when everyone's food has arrived, the virtual dinner party and catch-up time begin.
 This is a great way to lighten up everyone's mood during quarantine and feel a bit more connected emotionally while being physically isolated.

 I came up with this idea with a couple of friends of mine when we wanted to go out to catch up after not seeing each other for almost a year.
-However, restaurants and bars were only open for take-out and in some cases delivery.
+However, restaurants and bars were only open for take-out and, in some cases, delivery.
 We thought about doing that and then having a picnic outside, but the other inconvenience was that two of our friends would be unable to come due to travel restrictions and the unavailability of flights.

-At around that time I was browsing through Reddit and saw a comment about some kind of summer-related gift exchange.
+At around that time, I was browsing through Reddit and saw a comment about some kind of summer-related gift exchange.
 I thought that it would be cool to combine those two activities—a dinner party and an exchange—and Quarantine Secret Santa was born!
 I later saw that others had already done similar events, but ours was unique in its own way, and I'd like to share it here so that others may brighten up their time in isolation.

 How It Works

 The process is quite similar to an actual Secret Santa.
 You'll need to have a group of friends, relatives, or maybe even work colleagues that you'd like to catch up with.
 I personally did it with some close friends, but any group of people that you would enjoy going to a dinner or a picnic with works just fine.
-It's also preferred for all those involved to live in the same (or at least similar) timezones.
+It's also preferred for all those involved to live in the same (or at least similar) time zones.
 This way, everyone can enjoy their dinner at a "normal" time.

-This activity can also be done internationally, but this may make it difficult to agree on a budget since food prices vary dramatically across the globe along with time differences.
+This activity can also be done internationally, but this may make it difficult to agree on a budget since food prices vary dramatically across the globe, along with time differences.